MetaLoc: Learning to Learn Wireless Localization: Experimental Setup

-We consider synthetic data simulated from two perspectives, the 3rd Generation Partnership Project (3GPP) specifications~\cite{3gpp2017study} and the Wireless Insite (WI) platform~\cite{2012Wireless}.
-In detail, the 3GPP specifications cover cellular telecommunications technologies, such as radio access, core network and service capabilities, which provides a complete system description for mobile telecommunications, including the propagation models that have been validated by extensive measurement campaigns for the typical indoor scenarios.
-In addition, WI is a suite of ray-tracing models developed by REMCOM that can simulate and predict complex scenarios using advanced electromagnetic processing methods.
-Compared with the 3GPP models, WI can better simulate the target environments and can generate more reliable data to be used for model training.
+We generate synthetic data from two different perspectives: the 3rd Generation Partnership Project (3GPP) specifications~\cite{3gpp2017study} and the Wireless Insite (WI) platform~\cite{2012Wireless}.
+The 3GPP specifies propagation models that have been validated by extensive measurement campaigns for typical indoor scenarios.
+To better reflect real-world propagation conditions, we use the WI platform, which is a suite of ray-tracing models developed by REMCOM that can simulate and predict complex scenarios using advanced electromagnetic processing methods.

+From the 3GPP perspective, we classify communication links into line-of-sight (LOS) and non-line-of-sight (NLOS), with probabilities given by Eq.~(1) of \cite{haneda2016indoor}.
+We present some toy examples by considering multiple path-loss models that capture signal propagation properties in various indoor environments, including: